jcobert/cobez-music/content/about/influences.md

 * S﻿teely Dan - Killer songwriting.
 One of my favorite groups.
 * Zedd - One of the best at electronic production.
 Always crisp percussion and captivating melodies.
 * Dispatch - The vibe and vocal harmonies from these guys never disappoint.
-* P﻿ink Floyd - Creativity and sonic ingenuity at its finest.
-Many timeless classics.
+* Keanu Reeves - Speed was my favorite movie as a child.

-A﻿nd of course, as mentioned above, I would be remiss if I didn't include my father, [Jon Cobert](https://www.cobertoperations.com/), who has inspired and supported all that I have done.
+I would also like to mention the illustrious [Marc Blatte](https://marcblatte.com/) who has been a mentor to me and my songwriting.
+He's built an incredible career as a songwriter and has really challenged me to grow and refine my approach to the musical process.